Burham, St Mary's Church

 St Mary's stands opposite Snodland church on the far bank of the Medway.
 The towers of the two churches are very similar, suggesting that they were both used as shelters by pilgrims crossing the river here.

 St Mary's has features from every time period, leading it to be dubbed 'an Alphabet of English Church Architecture'.
-The oldest part of this particular alphabet are some Roman tiles taken from local Romano-British villas.
+The oldest part of this particular alphabet is a collection of Roman tiles taken from local Romano-British villas.

 The church was unfortunately in the news for all the wrong reasons in 2013 after thieves broke in and stole a tall brass crucifix and a pair of candles.